TKMM-Blog/tkmm-blog.github.io/_posts/2025-09-25-first-blog-post-test.md

 - It is now possible to install TKCL mods embedded inside an archive
 - RecipeArray now uses direct index merging (*)
 - English is now used as the default language if the selected target language is not found in the mod files
-- Simplified Chinese and Traditional Chinese translations have been added thanks to <@961536121899192371>
+- Simplified Chinese and Traditional Chinese translations have been added thanks to carbonatedtea

 -# * **Requires changelog rebuild!**